grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 ## Fixed roles

-Grafana Enterprise includes the ability for you to assign discrete fixed roles to users and teams, which enables you fine-grained control over user permissions.
-Grafana Labs manages fixed role definitions, so you cannot change or delete fixed roles.
+Grafana Enterprise includes the ability for you to assign discrete fixed roles to users and teams.
+This gives you finer-grained control over user permissions than you would have with basic roles alone.
+These roles are called "fixed" because you cannot change or delete fixed roles.
 All fixed roles are _global_, which means that role assignments work across organizations.

 Assign fixed roles when the basic roles do not meet your permission requirements.
-For example, you might want the basic viewer role to also edit dashboards.
-Or you might want the editor role to also create and manage users.
+For example, you might want a user with the basic viewer role to also edit dashboards.
+Or, you might want anyone with the editor role to also add and manage users.
 Fixed roles provide users more granular access to create, view, and update the following Grafana resources:

 - [Alerting]({{< relref "../../alerting/unified-alerting/_index.md">}})
 - [Annotations]({{< relref "../../dashboards/annotations.md" >}})